chelout/laravel-relationship-events/doc/3-many-to-many.md

 }
 ```

-Now we can use methods to attach, detach, sync, toggle and update existing pivot:
+Now we can use attach, detach, sync, toggle methods to update existing pivot:

 ```php
 // ...